Initial Magnetic Resonance Imaging Certification and Registration

 Resonance Imaging Didactic and Clinical Competency Requirements.

-Candidates pursuing post-primary pathway certification in Magnetic Resonance Imaging
+Candidates pursuing post-primary pathway certification and registration in Magnetic Resonance Imaging

 or Sonography (registration